Development Tools

 (click for larger view)

 This view shows how much time each task, lsr, and isr ran during the sample period, as a percent of the sample period.
 Known as "task profiling", this window helps to resolve performance issues.
-(Note that in the diagram to the left the idle task, which has lowest priority, is running 76% of the time.
+(Note that in the diagram to the left the idle task, which has lowest priority, is running most of the time.
 Hence there is plenty of bandwidth for useful work in this system.)

 Stack Usage